Camposm97/CSE-Club-Game-Project/README.md

 Objective: Create a RPG Game

 Things to implement:
 	- GUI to view player statistics.
+(CharacterEditor)
 	- Level Up GUI that opens when a player levels up to invest gained attribute points (Maybe implement in GUI to view player)

 Things to think about: